qwc-services/qwc-map-viewer/README.md

 Set the `CONFIG_PATH` environment variable to the path containing the service config and permission files when starting this service (default: `config`).

-Set the `OGC_SERVICE_URL` environment variable to the QWC OGC service URL (or QGIS server URL) when starting this service. (default: `http://localhost:5013/` on qwc-ogc-service container)

 Optionally:

- * Set the `DATA_SERVICE_URL` environment variable to the QWC Data service URL.
- * Set the `PERMALINK_SERVICE_URL` environment variable to the QWC permalink service URL.
- * Set the `ELEVATION_SERVICE_URL` environment variable to the QWC elevation service URL.
- * Set the `MAPINFO_SERVICE_URL` environment variable to the QWC map info service URL.
- * Set the `DOCUMENT_SERVICE_URL` environment variable to the QWC document service URL.
- * Set the `SEARCH_SERVICE_URL` environment variable to the QWC search service URL.
- * Set the `AUTH_SERVICE_URL` environment variable to the default QWC auth service URL.
- * Set the `INFO_SERVICE_URL` environment variable to the QWC feature info proxy service URL.
- * Set the `LEGEND_SERVICE_URL` environment variable to the QWC legend graphics proxy service URL.
- * Set the `PRINT_SERVICE_URL` environment variable to the QWC print proxy service URL.
  * Set the `ORIGIN_CONFIG` environment variable to your origin detection rules.
  * Set the `AUTH_SERVICES_CONFIG` environment variable to your auth service lookups.